kinecosystem/kin-sdk-android/kin-sdk/README.md

 #### Retrieving Account Data

-The account data contains all the properties of an account.
+The account data contains all the properties of the account.

 ###### Snippet: Get Kin account data